top of page

 to finally end

-For the same reason, the seemingly pleonastic fare kapanı gibi kapanan below is not considered a stylistic usage error in Turkish:
+For the same reason, the seemingly pleonastic fare kapanı gibi kapanan below is not considered stylistically repetitive in Turkish:

 Bu, beyaz gergin tenli, pembe yanaklı, fare kapanı gibi sımsıkı kapanan ince dudaklı, küçük kara gözlü bir kızcağızdı.